 ORS-6 (Operationally Responsive Space-6)

-ORS-6 is as a technology demonstration and future mission enabler for ocean vector wind measurement being developed jointly by the ORS Office and the Space and Missiles Center Remote Sensing (SMC/RS) Program Directorate.
-The objectives of the ORS-6 technical demonstration of COWVR (Compact Ocean Wind Vector Radiometer) are risk reduction for the SMC/RS WSF (Weather System follow-on) program, a technical demonstration of MSV (Modular Space Vehicle), and a demonstration of the ORS Rapid Responsive Space works capability.
+ORS-6 was a technology demonstration and future mission enabler for ocean vector wind measurement developed jointly by the ORS Office and the Space and Missiles Center Remote Sensing (SMC/RS) Program Directorate.
+The objectives of the ORS-6 technical demonstration of COWVR (Compact Ocean Wind Vector Radiometer) were risk reduction for the SMC/RS WSF (Weather System follow-on) program, a technical demonstration of MSV (Modular Space Vehicle), and a demonstration of the ORS Rapid Responsive Space works capability.
 Other ORS objectives include moving toward use of commercial practices and incorporation of commercial mass-manufactured components to lower cost, shorten delivery time and strengthen the industrial base.
-The approach uses an alternative, non-heritage radiometer design to greatly reduce system complexity/cost by leveraging the NASA/ JPL-developed COWVR (Compact Ocean Wind Vector Radiometer) in combination with the MOSA (MSV Modular Open Systems Architecture) bus, previously developed for the ORS-2 mission.
+The approach used an alternative, non-heritage radiometer design to greatly reduce system complexity/cost by leveraging the NASA/ JPL-developed COWVR (Compact Ocean Wind Vector Radiometer) in combination with the MOSA (MSV Modular Open Systems Architecture) bus, previously developed for the ORS-2 mission.

-ORS-6 is a minisatellite with a mass of just over 300 kg.
+ORS-6 was a minisatellite with a mass of just over 300 kg.
 Even though this mission represents an initial investment of NRE (Non-Recurring Engineering), the mission specific costs of the payload, with operational-like performance, the reconfiguration of the bus, the launch, and ground system are remarkably low.
 Furthermore, much of the technology investment in both the bus and payload design will serve as a template for future missions, once space qualified and demonstrated by this mission, thereby recouping much of the NRE costs.
 The ORS-6 spacecraft is an example of how small satellites can provide technology demonstrations that can enable, reduce the cost, and reduce the risk of large budget operational missions such as the WSF (Weather System Follow-On) mission.